Camishire/MIST/README.md

 ## 🙏 Acknowledgments

 Built out of frustration with MISP's bulk import workflows.
-Special thanks to the PyMISP maintainers for making the API actually usable.
+Special thanks to PyMISP maintainers for making the API actually usable

 ---